-Campus Biotech will convert the former Serono site in Sécheron, Geneva, into a multi- development facility which will become a centre of excellence in biotechnology and life science research.
+Campus Biotech has converted the former Serono site in Sécheron, Geneva, into a multi- development facility to become a centre of excellence in biotechnology and life science research.

-The Ecole Polytechnique Fédérale de Lausanne [EPFL] and the University of Geneva will occupy 15,000m2 of the site.
-Half of this area will be utilised by research groups from the two universities and the other half by a new Wyss Center for Bio- and Neuro-Engineering – a new model for innovation, collaboration and technology translation.
+The Ecole Polytechnique Fédérale de Lausanne (EPFL) and the University of Geneva (UNIGE) will occupy 15,000m2 of the site.
+Half of this area will be utilised by research groups from the two universities and the other half by the new Wyss Center for Bio- and Neuro-Engineering – a model for innovation, collaboration and technology translation.

 This Center will be created by The Ecole Polytechnique Fédérale de Lausanne and the University of Geneva following a donation of CHF100m from the Wyss Foundation.
 It will follow the same principles and model of the Wyss Center for Biologically Inspired Engineering at Harvard University.

-The Bertarelli Foundation will be contributing its two existing EPFL chairs to the new Campus project, as well as increasing its donation with two additional chairs at the Wyss Center.
+The Bertarelli Foundation has contributed its two existing EPFL chairs to the new Campus project, as well as increasing its donation with two additional chairs at the Wyss Center.